-Microsoft Edge version 18, distributed as part of the Windows 10 October 2018 Update, have added support for the the high-compression-efficiency WebP image format.
-Unfortunately, this release also introduces an issue causing images to fail to display completely on many websites for users of Windows Defender Application Guard.
+Microsoft Edge version 18, distributed as part of the Windows 10 October 2018 Update, has added support for the high-compression-efficiency WebP image format.
+Unfortunately, this release also introduces an issue causing images to not be displayed on many websites.
+This issue affects users of Windows Defender Application Guard.

 Support for WebP was implemented as a platform format extension your device gets from the Microsoft Store the same way the Theora and Vorbis media codecs were added earlier this year.
 The extensions are pushed automatically to Windows 10 users, but this is still significant because it means the Windows platform doesn’t support these formats natively.

 Application Guard is a virtualization-backed sandboxing platform that limits the potential fallout from a security incident in Microsoft Edge.
 When running in Application Guard mode, Microsoft Edge has limited access to the host operating system.
 Browser extensions and platform extensions are also unavailable when running Edge in Application Guard mode.

 For web audio and video, you can specify multiple media codecs to ensure the best browser support.
 The following example will play the OGG Theora video source in Microsoft Edge and the MPEG-4 video source, which is natively supported by Windows 10, in Microsoft Edge with Application Guard.

 Things should have worked the same way for web responsive images.
 However, Microsoft Edge always prefers to source WebP images even when the extension is unavailable. to make things worse, it also doesn’t display the fallback image when it fails to render the source image it selected.

 When presented with a fallback image and a image format it can display, Microsoft Edge in Application Guard mode still shows a preference for WebP even though it can’t display it.